anbox-cloud/discourse-docs/howto/manage/manage-appliance.md

 - `ams`

   Expose the AMS HTTPS service on the public endpoint of the machine on which the appliance is running.
 If you do this, you can [control AMS remotely](https://discourse.ubuntu.com/t/managing-ams-access/17774).
+- `cluster`

+  Manage cluster members for the Anbox Cloud Appliance by generating join tokens for new members or removing members from the cluster.
+See [How to join a machine to the Anbox Cloud Appliance](tbd) for more information.
 - `crashdump`

   Generate a tarball that contains debug information.